 A process calling spawn, spawn_link, spawn_monitor, or spawn_opt is scheduled out immediately after completing the call.
 When higher modified timing levels are used, the caller also sleeps for a while after it is scheduled out.

 Context reductions

 The number of reductions a process is allowed to use before it is scheduled out is increased or reduced.
-Input reductions return_to and return_from trace messages are lost when tracing on the spawn BIFs.
+Input reductions

 The number of reductions performed before checking I/O is increased or reduced.